a6patch/docs/docs/delegates/payouts.md

 Cntrl+X
 ```

-6. After configuring the config.json file, you need to run the tbw script and install required packages
+6. After configuring the config file, you need to run the tbw script and install required packages
 ```bash
 cd ~/core2_tbw
 bash tbw.sh